zer0def/nginxinc-kubernetes-ingress/docs/content/configuration/transportserver-resource.md

 This document is the reference documentation for the TransportServer resource.
 To see additional examples of using the resource for specific use cases, go to the [examples/custom-resources](https://github.com/nginxinc/kubernetes-ingress/tree/v2.1.1/examples/custom-resources) folder in our GitHub repo.

-> **Feature Status**: The TransportServer resource is available as a preview feature[^1]: We might introduce some backward-incompatible changes to the resource definition.
-The feature is disabled by default.
-To enable it, set the [enable-preview-policies](/nginx-ingress-controller/configuration/global-configuration/command-line-arguments/#cmdoption-enable-preview-policies) command-line argument of the Ingress Controller.

 ## Prerequisites

 * For TCP and UDP, the TransportServer resource must be used in conjunction with the [GlobalConfiguration resource](/nginx-ingress-controller/configuration/global-configuration/globalconfiguration-resource), which must be created separately.